Skip to footer content

 How to Use Python to Combine PDFs: Figure 1 - PyCharm

-By selecting "New Project," you open a new window where you can alter the project's location and surroundings.
+By selecting "New Project," you open a new window where you can alter the project's location and environment.
 This new window can be seen in action in the screenshot that follows.

 How to Use Python to Combine PDFs: Figure 2 - New Project